Coronavirus - latest information6 May 2020 By Sam Setchell

 The Church of England has put together prayers and intercessions for personal or group use, special prayers for use if it isn’t possible to meet in church, and a simple form of prayer for the morning and evening, which can be downloaded, printed, and shared with those remaining at home or who are unable to access the Internet.

-The Vicar of Broadway is producing a monthly prayer booklet which includes simple worship and prayers as well as details of the lectionary bible readings.
+The Vicar of Broadway is producing a monthly prayer booklet (May) which includes simple worship and prayers as well as details of the lectionary bible readings.
+She has also put together a booklet for those who are unable to attend a funeral .

 Children's Officer, Emma Pettifer, has compiled some ideas and resources for families to be able to worship at home and Youth Officer, Simon Hill has pulled together a list of resources for those working with young people.